 Allow the ingredients to come to room temperature before combining them.
 By doing this important step, your batter will be more smooth.
 If your ingredients are too cold, it may result in denser cupcakes.
 If the recipe calls for butter, it is especially important for it to reach room temperature before mixing it in.

-How to Tell if the Cupcakes are Done Cooking
+Ensure that the Cupcakes are Finished Cooking

 Make sure your cupcakes are not over or under baked.
 You can poke the center of a cupcake with a toothpick and if it comes out clean (with no batter on it), then your cupcakes are baked through!
 You can also try pressing down in the center of the cupcake with your finger.
 If the top of the cupcake bounces back, it should be done!
 If you press down on the center and it leaves a dent, they probably need more time.